Quintin Hogg (merchant): Personal life

 Hogg died in the bath while staying at the Polytechnic in 1903.
 An inquest found death was due to asphyxiation from an inadequately ventilated gas heater.
-However, this was a coverup.
-Hogg had been given the standard twenty-four hours warning provided to notable citizens under threat of arrest for homosexual offences, but chose suicide.
 His funeral took place at All Souls, Langham Place, followed by cremation.
 His ashes were buried at the East Finchley Cemetery.

 His wealth at death was valued for probate at £161,253 8s.
 9d (around £17m at 2018 prices).